Saigon Trade Center

-The Saigon Trade Center is a high-rise building in Ho Chi Minh City, Vietnam.
-It was constructed from April 1994 and completed in July 1997 and with a height of 145 metres (476 ft), it was the tallest building in Vietnam from 1997 until 2010, when it was surpassed by the Bitexco Financial Tower.
+Saigon Trade Center (Trung tâm Thương mại Sài Gòn) is a high-rise building in Ho Chi Minh City, Vietnam.
+It was constructed from April 1994 and completed in July 1997 and with a height of 145 metres (476 ft), the tower was the tallest building in Vietnam from 1997 until 2010, when it was surpassed by the Bitexco Financial Tower.

-The building has 33 floors with a total floor area of over 54,000 square meters, built by reinforced concrete and glass cladding for exterior.
-There is 10 elevators used for customers, 2 elevators used for service purpose only.
+The building has 33 floors with a GFA of over 54,000 sqm, built by reinforced concrete and glass cladding for exterior.
+There are 10 elevators used for customers, 2 elevators used for service purpose only.
 The building has three spires, which make the total height of the building increase to 160 meters.
-On the roof of the building, there is a coffee shop called "Panorama 33", where visitors can observe the city view.
+On the roof of the building, there was a coffee shop called Panorama 33 then a beer club named One Plus, where visitors can observe the city view.
+However, both were no longer operated and the top floors are also not opened for visitors.